hkitsmallpotato/HandsOn_DevOps_Cloud/install_postgresql_crunchydata_operator/tutorial.md

 The manual specifies that the name for this pod is `pgo-deployer`.

+Hint: In more restrictive hosts (such as when your k8s is provided inside a docker container), the filesystem you have access to may not support enough operations for the default config to work.
+The most common scenario in previous version is that the default storage class is set to `ReadWriteMany` when only `ReadWriteOnce` is supported.
+(Read the whole of the "Storage Settings" section in the [config reference](https://access.crunchydata.com/documentation/postgres-operator/4.6.1/installation/configuration/) )

 ## Install the pgo client

 Download and run the client installation script: